2017 Cape Verdean Football Championships: Delays

 One match, between a Santiago North participant and Vulcânicos was delayed as the regional association deducted three points on May 11 where AJAC thought they fielded an ineligible player Marco Aurélio in a match with Juventus Assomada on April 1, they took it to court and on May 17, the FCF kept the result 2-4 and AJAC qualified into the national championships for the first time.
 The first round match was rescheduled to May 31.

 Another delay occurred in July and was the next such delay in nine years (see 2008 Cape Verdean Football Championships).
 The stadium access to Estádio Orlando Rodrigues was locked as the stadium did not have extra keys for the first leg due to an unknown reason.
 A week later, Mindelense was unofficially awarded 3-0 and the club was still no entrant into the finals.
 Ultramarina appealed to the problems with their entry into the stadium.
 It caused the next delay of the national championship finals competition in nine years (but not overall).
-The first leg was rescheduled, Mindelense did not show up due to unknown reasons and Mindelense-Ultramarina Tarrafal club strength was probably 50/50, it wasn't held into August and after August 13, Mindelense was indeed disqualified and its second leg result was annulled, but several kept it as stood.
+The first leg was rescheduled, Mindelense did not show up for unknown reasons and Mindelense-Ultramarina Tarrafal club strength was probably 50/50, it wasn't held into August and after August 13, Mindelense was indeed disqualified and its second leg result was annulled, but several kept it as stood.
 As Mindelense lost 0-2 in the second leg and the first leg unheld.
 Mindelense was out of the competition and overall was fourth behind Académica Porto Novo.